bahlolab/superSTR/docs/POSTPROC.md

 | sample ID | case/control | file path | group label |

-Deleting the last column with your preferred editor or utility will produce an EHdN manifest file.
+Deleting the last column with your preferred editor or utility will produce an EHDN manifest file.

 **Input directory**